-Almost every piece of text contained within Catfish has what's known as a language string attached to it.
+Almost every piece of text contained within Infigo has what's known as a language string attached to it.
 The language string is basically a set of characters (letters, numbers etc.) which the system "reads" and uses to populate most text fields.

-If you navigate to Admin -> Configuration -> Languages you will see that Catfish supports multiple languages, all of which have string resources which you can view by clicking their respective View string resources button.
+If you navigate to Configuration > Languages you will see that Infigo supports multiple languages, all of which have string resources which you can view by clicking their respective View string resources button.

 Once you click on "View string resources" for the language you wish to edit, you will come to a page which lists every language string used on your storefront.
 In the screenshot below, and for the purposes of this example, I have selected "English" as this is the language I primarily use on my storefront.

 Note: Each language has its own set of language strings and as such, changing the string for one language will not affect the strings for another.